Electrical Inspector

 Course Content

-- Current electrical legislation, standards, and codes of practice
+- Knowledge and application of current electrical legislation, standards, and codes of practice

-- Visual, physical, and instrumental testing in specialized/hazardous areas
+- Visual, physical, and instrumental testing of installations

-- Preparation for EWRB Electrical Inspector Theory exam
+- Preparation for the EWRB Electrical Inspector Theory examination

 What you need to know first